Swimming Calorie Calculator

 This calculator estimates calorie burn for a variety of swimming strokes and activities based on activity duration and your weight.

-Calorie expenditure can be calculated for front crawl, breaststroke, backstroke, butterfly, sidestroke, synchronised swimming, and treading water.
+Calorie expenditure can be calculated for front crawl, breaststroke, backstroke, butterfly, sidestroke, synchronized swimming, and treading water.
 For some of the strokes and activities the calorie burn for different intensities is available.

 This calculator uses METs to estimate calorie burn for swimming activities.
 MET is as acronym for Metabolic Equivalent of Task They're a way of calculating how much energy is required or used for various activities.
 A single MET is approximately the energy needed to sit down quietly, and METs for other activities are worked out by referring to this baseline.
 For example, swimming breaststroke at a moderate intensity requires roughly five times more energy than sitting still relaxing.
 So this swimming intensity is equivalent to five METs.
 By taking the METs for an activity, the activity's duration, and the athlete's weight into account, an estimate of energy requirements can be calculated.